Parameter Estimation for a partially observed Ornstein-Uhlenbeck process with long-memory noise: Introduction

-The parametric estimation problem for fractional diffusion processes based on continuous-time observations was originally studied via maximum likelihood, see e.g. \cite{KL, TV, Rao2010}.
-Recently, the parametric estimation of the continuously observed fractional Ornstein-Uhlenbeck process $V$ with one parameter given in (\ref{OUFOU}) was studied by using the least squares estimator (LSE) of $\rho $ defined by
+where $B^{H}=\left\{ B_{t}^{H},t\geq 0\right\} $ is a fractional Brownian motion (fBm) with Hurst index $H\in (\frac{1}{2},1)$, and where $\theta >0$ and $\rho >0$ are unknown parameters.
+Though $X$ is defined for all $H$ in $ (0,1)$, to keep technical difficulties to a reasonable level, we restrict ourselves to the case $H\in (1/2,1)$.
+It turns out that we need the condition $\theta \neq \rho $ for identifiability; remarkably, this is not needed when $H=1/2$, as we saw in the system (\ref{oldthetahat}), (\ref {oldrhohat}).
+Details of our results are summarized in Section \ref{Summary}.
+We now provide some references to estimation with fBm noise, which are further motivations for our work.
+We mentioned that the single-drift parameter estimation problem for fractional diffusion processes based on continuous-time observations was originally studied in \cite{KL} via maximum likelihood; more recent work on this question includes, e.g., \cite{TV, Rao2010}.
+Recently, the LSE for the fractional Ornstein-Uhlenbeck (fOU) process, i.e. the process $V$ in (\ref{OUFOU}) was proposed in \cite{HN}: assuming $V$ is fully observed in continuous time, the LSE for $\rho $ is defined by

-where the integral $\int_{0}^{T}{V}_{t}\delta {V}_{t}$ is interpreted in the sense of Skorohod, i.e. the extension to fBm of Itô's integral for Brownian motion.
-In the case $\rho >0$, \cite{HN} proved that the LSE $\overline{\rho }_{T}$ of $\rho $ is strongly consistent and asymptotically normal.
-Unlike in the case of Brownian motion ($H=1/2$) discussed above, this LSE $ \overline{\rho }_{T}$ does not coincide with the MLE given in \cite{KL}, because the Girsanov theorem for fBm takes a different form than in the case $H=1/2$.
-Given the notorious fact that Skorohod integrals are difficult to interpret in practical terms for fBm, the authors of \cite{HN} proposed in addition the following alternate estimator :
+where the integral $\int_{0}^{T}{V}_{t}\delta {V}_{t}$ is interpreted in the sense of Skorokhod.
+This integral is the extension to fBm of Itô's integral for Brownian motion.
+In the case $\rho >0$, \cite{HN} proved that $\overline{ \rho }_{T}$ is strongly consistent and asymptotically normal as $ T\rightarrow \infty $.
+Unlike in the case of Brownian motion ($H=1/2$) discussed above, $\overline{\rho }_{T}$ does not coincide with the MLE given in \cite{KL}, because the Girsanov theorem for fBm takes a different form than in the case $H=1/2$.
+Given the notorious fact that Skorohod integrals are difficult to interpret in practical terms for fBm, the authors of \cite {HN} proposed in addition the following alternate estimator, which is arguably a method of moments :

 they proved it is strongly consistent and asymptotically normal.
-In the case $\rho <0$, \cite{BEO} established that the LSE $\overline{\rho }_{T}$ of $ \rho $ is strongly consistent and asymptotically Cauchy.
+In the case $\rho <0$, \cite{BEO} established that $\overline{\rho }_{T}$ of $\rho $ is strongly consistent and asymptotically Cauchy-distributed.